Destinations Greece The Cyclades Santorini

 Worth knowing

-The mechanics that separate a Santorini trip from a queue at a bakery in Oia.
+The mechanics that separate a Santorini trip from a morning spent in the bakery queue in Oia.

 On cruise-ship hours

-3–5 cruise ships dock most summer days, each unloading 3,000+ passengers between 11 a.m. and 4 p.m.
-Oia and Fira become unwalkable during those windows.
-The annual schedule is published at santorinicruises.gr; cross-reference your trip and do the inland half (Akrotiri, the wine villages, Megalochori) on cruise days.
+Three to five cruise ships dock on most summer days, each unloading 3,000-plus passengers between 11 a.m. and 4 p.m., and Oia and Fira go unwalkable inside those windows.
+The annual schedule is published at santorinicruises.gr; cross-reference your dates and do the inland half (Akrotiri, the wine villages, Megalochori) on the ship days.
 Save the caldera walks for the days without ships.

 On where to stay

-Imerovigli is the default — same caldera view as Oia at noticeably lower rates, walkable to Fira and the Skaros Rock walk, less than 30 minutes to anywhere on the island by cab.
-Pyrgos is the second-time-to-Santorini choice (inland, the serious food, the wine villages).
+Imerovigli is the default: the same caldera view as Oia at noticeably lower rates, walkable to Fira and the Skaros Rock walk, under 30 minutes by cab to anywhere on the island.
+Pyrgos is the second-time-to-Santorini choice (inland, the back-of-island food, the wine villages).
 Oia is the once-or-twice splurge.
-Fira is the central capital but not a stay you'd choose.
+Fira is the central capital, and not a stay you'd choose.

 On the Oia sunset

-It is genuinely beautiful and it is genuinely a queue.
-The viewing platforms at the castle and the Maritime Museum fill by 6.30 p.m. in summer; the path between them clogs by 7.
-Two alternatives that both work: (1) book a sunset table at Pelekanos or Lauda and stay through the hour at the table; (2) skip Oia entirely and watch the same sunset from Pyrgos summit, with the entire caldera in one frame and almost no one else there.
+It is genuinely beautiful, and it is also a queue.
+The viewing platforms at the castle and the Maritime Museum fill by 6.30 p.m. in summer, and the path between them clogs by 7.
+Two alternatives, both of which work: (1) book a sunset table at Pelekanos or Lauda and stay through the hour at the table; (2) skip Oia entirely and take the same sunset from the Pyrgos summit, the whole caldera in one frame and almost no one else up there.

 On renting a car

-Yes — almost everything on this page (Akrotiri, the wine villages, Mesa Vouno, Vlychada, Perissa, Megalochori) is unreachable by bus without spending 4 hours on connections.
-Rent locally on the island (€35–55/day in season); skip the airport-counter chains.
+You do.
+Almost everything on this page (Akrotiri, the wine villages, Mesa Vouno, Vlychada, Perissa, Megalochori) is unreachable by bus without losing four hours to connections.
+Rent locally on the island (€35–55/day in season) and skip the airport-counter chains.
 Bring an EU/UK/US/CA driver's licence; no international permit needed.
-Don't drive after wine tastings — hire a driver for those days.
+Don't drive after wine tastings; hire a driver for those days.

 On the ferry from Athens

-5 hours on the Blue Star (€45 economy, €70 reserved seat) or 4.5 hours on the SeaJet/HighSpeed (€80–120).
-Blue Star is reliable in wind; SeaJets get cancelled in meltemi (especially August).
-Book on Ferryhopper (not the operator sites).
-Fly the return if you're tight on time — Aegean from Santorini to Athens is 45 minutes and €60–150 one way.
+Five hours on the Blue Star (€45 economy, €70 for a reserved seat) or 4.5 on the SeaJet/HighSpeed (€80–120).
+The Blue Star holds up in wind; the SeaJets get cancelled in a meltemi, especially in August.
+Book on Ferryhopper rather than the operator sites.
+Fly the return if you're tight on time, since Aegean from Santorini to Athens is 45 minutes and €60–150 one way.

 On the meltemi

-The dry northerly wind blows down the Aegean from late June through mid-September, peaks in August, reaches force 7 on bad days.
-Cancels fast ferries (not the Blue Stars), grounds small boats, blows sand across beach umbrellas.
-Build a buffer day between Santorini and your next destination — don't book a Mykonos-to-Athens-via-Santorini connection in the same morning.
+The dry northerly that blows down the Aegean from late June through mid-September, peaking in August and reaching force 7 on bad days.
+It cancels the fast ferries (the Blue Stars keep running), grounds the small boats, and sends sand across the beach umbrellas.
+Build a buffer day between Santorini and your next stop; don't book a Mykonos-to-Athens-via-Santorini connection in one morning.

 Upon Request